nicholasswanigan/pythonGUI/README.md

    - Click next to the text and press Enter.
    - Close the black window.
    - In OBS Studio, refresh the overlay source in the quick edit toolbar under the main display screen.
+   - The sence should be set for you to join the match.

 ## Post-Game Actions